Mixed-Integer Optimization with Constraint Learning: Embedding predictive models

-where $\mathcal{Z}_k \subseteq \mathcal{Z}$ refers to subset of samples in cluster $k \in \mathcal{K}$ with the index set $\mathcal{I}_k \subseteq \mathcal{I}$.
-The union of convex hulls requires the binary variables $u_k$ to constrain a feasible solution to be exactly in one of the convex hulls.
-More precisely, $u_k=1$ corresponds to the convex hull of the $k$-th cluster.
+where $\bm{X}_k \subseteq \bm{X}$ refers to subset of samples in cluster $k \in \mathcal{K}$ with the index set $\mathcal{I}_k \subseteq \mathcal{I}$.
+The union of CHs requires the binary variables $u_k$ to constrain a feasible solution to be exactly in one of the CHs.
+More precisely, $u_k=1$ corresponds to the CH of the $k$-th cluster.
 As we show in Section \ref{subsect:wfp}, solving EM($\bm{w}$) for each cluster may be done in parallel, which has a positive impact on computation time.
-We note that both formulations (\ref{eqn:trust_region1}) and (\ref{eqn:trust_region2}) assume that $\bm{\bar{z}}$ is continuous.
+We note that both formulations (\ref{eqn:trust_region1}) and (\ref{eqn:trust_region2}) assume that $\bm{\hat{x}}$ is continuous.
 These formulations can be extended to datasets with binary, categorical and ordinal features.
 In the case of categorical features, extra constraints on the domain and one-hot encoding are required.

-In addition to embedding the trust region for predictive models, this approach offers independent value in one-class constraint learning, which is an often studied problem in the literature \citep{Pawlak2019b,Pawlak2021}.
-Here, data is composed of only feasible samples, so the predictive models discussed in Section~\ref{subsect:MIP_rep} (which require both feasible and infeasible samples) are no longer suitable.
-A typical example occurs in real-world business processes like machine scheduling.
-Most of the schedules created by the machine shop supervisor are feasible, even if they may not be optimal.
-Thus, infeasible schedules are so infrequent that they may not be part of the dataset.
-We handle this one-class constraint learning task by employing the two-step approach, where we first cluster to identify separate high-density regions, and then use the union of convex hulls to represent the trust region.